Omycron83/Notes/Current Life.md

 3. 1 Projekt / Woche (alternierend Mathe und Info)
 # Rythmus
 - Get up at 6:45
-- Eat
+- Eat smth decent
-- Go to school / Uni
+- Go to school / Uni, Memorize on the way
+- Go to the gym (1hr)
+- Eat smth decent
+- Get on the clock
+- Go to bed at 8pm

 # Lern-Strategie: